dwillis/systems-for-reporting/class_07.md

 #### Assignments for Feb.
 9

   * Resume Part 1 of the Tutorial at [this point](https://github.com/tthibo/SQL-Tutorial/blob/master/tutorial_files/part1.textile#importing-data-from-a-file) and continue through [Part 2 of the SQLite Tutorial](https://github.com/tthibo/SQL-Tutorial/blob/master/tutorial_files/part2.textile).
-Upload your `test.sqlite` file to GitHub.
+Upload your `campaign_finance.sqlite` file to GitHub.